04 Jun Honoring Craniofacial Awareness Month and a Story of Hope

-Alexander Suarez-Inclan still doesn’t realize he had surgery over four years ago.
+Alexander Suarez-Inclan doesn’t remember that he had craniosynostosis surgery as a child.
 Although his eyes and face were characteristically swollen following his procedure, a few days later, the toddler was back to his normal self and never looked back.
-While he doesn’t remember any of it, his father does.
+While he doesn’t recall any of it, his father does.
 Joseph Suarez-Inclan was anxious, of course, and admits, “It was a struggle.”

 That’s because Alexander, born two months premature, developed craniosynostosis.
 This craniofacial abnormality causes a protrusion of bone that appears on the forehead and looks like the bow of a boat.

 When the condition became apparent, Alexander’s pediatrician referred the father and son to Dr. Arno Fried of Advanced Neurosurgery Associates.
 At one year old, Alexander underwent surgery with Dr. Fried to correct the anomaly, and thankfully, it was a success.

 “It was definitely a roller-coaster ride for any parent,” admits Joseph Suarez-Inclan.
 “But… years later, he’s a happy child.”